Meet Our Alumni

 The time I spent at UW-Fond du Lac allowed me to grow and mature.
 The leadership experience of being involved as Senator, Vice President, and President of the Student Government Association is something that is unforgettable.
 The class sizes were the perfect size to learn one on one, know the professor and not be just a number.

-- Manager - Materials at Compass Airlines
+- Senior Manager - Materials at Frontier Airlines

 - Bachelor of Science, Business Administration, Marian College